-GIZ has been supporting the government on a variety of sustainable transport related projects.
-GIZ is currently supporting the development of this National Sustainable Urban Mobility Program or so-called Thailand Clean Mobility Programme (TCMP), as well as providing technical advice on the delivery of multi-operator ticketing schemes.
+GIZ has been supporting the government on a variety of transport related projects.
+GIZ is currently supporting the development of this National Sustainable Urban Mobility Program, as well as providing technical advice on the delivery of multi-operator ticketing schemes.
 GIZ's main focus in Thailand is to support the Kingdom to reduce its GHG emissions.